kreetitech/advanced_listview/README.md

     ## or you can use except
     listview_search :except => [:id, :created_at, :updated_at]

-    ## search form in the list view (search renders the same page the method being used for list)
+    ## search form in the list view (search renders the same page used for list)
     <%= listview_search_form %>

     ## csv export link, from the list page